ea-q-le/manheimcrawler/README.md

 > Database Enhancements

 - Logic to implement:
-  - Before analyzing the CR of a vehicle, determine whether the vehicle is already in the DB (i.e. it has been analyzed before), if yes, then ignore it, else, analyze the vehicle and add it to the DB.
+  - If a vehicle is discovered to already exist in the DB, build logic and possibly additional tables to store the changes to the vehicle data, if any. *Current implementation* simply skips the vehicle from further consideration.
 - Database maintenance > the following need to be considered before each run in order to maintenance the health and size of the DB:
   - Removing vehicles `run_date` of which is older than 7 days from today